-The Contribution determination guideline (the Guideline) addresses cost recovery under the NSW Electricity Infrastructure Roadmap (the Roadmap).
+The contribution determination is about cost recovery under the NSW Electricity Infrastructure Roadmap (the Roadmap).

-To give effect to our regulatory functions under the EII Act, the Guideline sets out our process and method for making a contribution determination.
-Our method will be operationalised through the contribution determination template.
+To give effect to our regulatory functions under the EII Act, the contribution determination guideline sets out our process and method for making a contribution determination.
+Our method is operationalised through the contribution determination template.

-The Guideline implements the EII Act and Regulations developed by the NSW Office of Energy and Climate Change (OECC).
-The OECC published its policy intent on exemptions from Roadmap costs for emissions-intensive trade-exposed entities and green hydrogen producers and its proposed process for administering exemptions which should be read in conjunction with this Guideline.
+The guideline implements the EII Act and Regulations developed by the NSW Office of Energy and Climate Change (OECC).
+An additional feature of cost recovery under the EII Act is that it provides for exemptions for emissions-intensive-trade-exposed entities and green hydrogen producers.
+The OECC has published a policy document on these exemptions and its proposed process for administering exemptions, which should be read in conjunction with this guideline.